tbranyen/hyperlist/README.md

 ## Virtual DOM List

-This virtual list is a simple component allows the developer to create massively long lists (by list I mean a single column of rows, for now) that perform extremely fast by loading just the part of the list showing up on the viewport, and by optimizing the amount of DOM operations and reflows and spend very little memory.
+This is a simple component that allows the developer to create very long lists (by list I mean a single column of rows) that perform extremely fast.
+It does so by loading just the part of the list showing up on the viewport, and by optimizing the amount of DOM operations and reflows.
+It also spends very little memory.

 The list could be done even faster by sacrificing the 'momentum' effect, but I decided to keep it since it is too big of a sacrifice for the sake of speed.

 ## Installation

-The virtual DOM list can be installed using bower:
+    npm install virtual-list

+Or if you prefer bower:

     bower install virtual-list